• "If you are faithful to do the Will of God in time, yours shall be accomplished throughout eternity."

 Margaret Mary Alacoque, Sacred Heart

 Similarly, the Lord commissioned Margaret Mary as the Apostle of the Sacred Heart to proclaim to the Church and the world that His Heart of flesh and blood “is not only the Heart that shows us mercy, but is itself mercy.
 There the Father’s love shines forth; there I know I am welcomed and understood as I am; there, with all my sins and limitations, I know the certainty that I am chosen and loved” (Pope Francis, Homily for the Solemnity of the Sacred Heart, June 3, 2016).
-In its historical context, the message of the Sacred Heat could not have been more timely or necessary: it was the antidote for the coldness and moral rigorism of Jansenism, which saw God as distant, punitive, and vindictive, and which has been described as the Catholic version of Calvinism.
+In its historical context, the message of the Sacred Heart could not have been more timely or necessary: it was the antidote for the coldness and moral rigorism of Jansenism, which saw God as distant, punitive, and vindictive, and which has been described as the Catholic version of Calvinism.

 Paray-le-Monial became the epicenter of the diffusion of devotion to the Sacred Heart, which first spread to other Visitation monasteries, then throughout France, and finally worldwide.
 In the 19th century, this devotion played an essential role in the restoration of the Salesian spirit that was at the core of the Visitation Order’s “second founding” in the aftermath of the devastation of the French Revolution.